Image: NASA/JPL/University of Arizona

 "Mommy!
 I never eat before!
 I will share!"

 She counted out the coins carefully into the baker's hand.
 He jangled them cursorily and poured them into the drawer.
 The boy stood by with his mouth open.

 Mrs. Tan walked out of the cake shop, holding the younger boy by the hand.
 The fat one could take care of himself.
 He fought with a whimpering, iguana-like slowness for whatever he wanted.
 But she worried for this fragile child.
 Unlike his older brother, he did not whine or fuss.
 He was skinny, but he did not seem to want anything.
 With his bean-curd pale skin, his wet, raspberry mouth, and the dark circles under his eyes, he was doted upon by the aunties when they went to the market.
 They tried to pinch him.

-She knew about the rumors that circulated: that he was not well, that he was dying.
+She knew about the rumors: he was not well; he was dying.
 At dinner-time, she placed rice and steamed eggs and fried fish and cut watermelon before him, and she made sure he was chewing.
 Sure enough, the food disappeared with a re-assuring rapidity.
-That was before she found out that his older brother was sneaking food off the plate after he finished his own, while the younger boy chewed the same slimy wad of rice over and over.
+That was before she found out his older brother was sneaking food off the plate after he finished his own, while the younger boy chewed the same slimy wad of rice over and over.
 She beat the older one for stealing from his younger.